Semi-device-dependent blind quantum tomography: Numerical results

 First, we choose $d= 16$ and $n=s=1$ such that only a single block, either the ideal measurement or one of the correction blocks, is used to generate the signal from a random pure state ($r=1$).
 We observe that the SDT algorithm is able to recover the signals in this standard tomography problem.
 This indicates that also the calibration blocks individually allow for tomographic reconstruction of low-rank states.
 Second, the SDT algorithm can discriminate between different mixtures of the six correction blocks.
 To demonstrate this, we ignore the ideal measurement and employ only the correction blocks to generate the signal.
 We set the active calibration coefficients to one.
 Thus, $n=6$, $s\leq n$ and $\xi_i = 1$ for $i$ active.
 We observe that given a sufficient number of measurement settings the SDT algorithm correctly reconstructs pure states in this measurement setting.
 The same findings hold true if the target measurement is again considered as long as the active calibration coefficients are set to $1$.
 We observe successful reconstructions of unit rank states for $n=7$ and $s\in{1,2,3}$.

 A more natural setting however would typically have calibration coefficients that are considerably smaller than the ideal measurement.
 This justifies the linear expansion for the measurement model in the first place.
 If we choose, e.g., $\xi_i = 1/10$ for the indices $i$ of active blocks, we were unable to identify a parameter regime on desktop hardware where the SDT algorithm can successfully recover the majority of instances of pure states.
-We observe that if the SDT algorithm settles on an objective variable with an incorrect block support in the first few iteration, it is not able to subsequently run into objective variables with a different block support in most instances.
+We observe that if the SDT algorithm settles on an objective variable with an incorrect block support in the first few iterations, it is not able to subsequently run into objective variables with a different block support in most instances.
 Despite the negative result for the SDT algorithm in the most realistic setting, the general mindset to exploit structure (low-rankness) to allow quantum state tomography in a blind fashion is fruitful using a slightly different algorithmic strategy.

 To this end, we use the constrained \emph{alternating least square} (ALS) algorithm described in Section~\ref{sec:algorithm:als}.
 We set the first calibration coefficient corresponding to the ideal measurement to one.
 The support of the remaining active calibration coefficients is drawn uniformly at random and their value are i.i.d.\ drawn from a shifted normal distribution with standard deviation $0.05$ and mean value $0.2$.
 We use Haar random pure states, $r=1$ of a four-qubit system, $d=16$, as the target states.